Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Transient responses to stressor

 To assess the validity of this field-based model, we consider a new learning procedure for the Potts model that consist in two steps.
 We collect in our dataset sequences having $S_A$ as their native conformation ($P_{nat}(S_A) > 0.99$), and produce a smaller dataset with sequences for $S_A$ all bounded to the same sequence folded in $S_C$.
-Inference of the Potts model works as follows: \begin{enumerate}[(i)] \item we learn couplings and fields of the Potts model on the first dataset, having high $P_{nat}(S_A)$ and $P_{int}\simeq 0$; \item we now learn a the fields of the a Potts model on the second dataset, using less data ($25\%$ of sequences used for the previous step), and with couplings $J$ frozen to their values obtained in step (i). \end{enumerate} In other words, we first have a background Potts model, able to model the distribution of $S_A$ sequences, and then infer only new fields to capture the features related to the interaction with the other protein sequence.
-We show that learning local fields is enough to generate good sequences folded in structure $S_A$ that bind well with the given protein sequence in $S_C$ in \cref{fig:BM_fields_generation}.
-This simple model does a better job at predicting $P_{int}$ than $P_{nat}(S_A)$.
-Let us note that the generated sequences has mean identity (as defined in \cref{par:designability}) MId $\sim 80 \%$, compared to $60 \%$ for the training data; however, the generated sequences have an average Hamming distance of $11.75$ amino acids to the ones used in the training.
+Inference of the Potts model works as follows: \begin{enumerate}[(i)] \item we learn couplings and fields of the Potts model on the first dataset, having high $P_{nat}(S_A)$ and $P_{int}\simeq 0$; \item we now learn fields of the Potts model on the second dataset, using less data ($25\%$ of sequences used for the previous step), and with couplings $J$ frozen to their values obtained in step (i). \end{enumerate} In other words, we first have a background Potts model, able to model the distribution of $S_A$ sequences, and then we infer only new fields to capture the features related to the interaction with the other protein sequence.
+We show in \cref{fig:BM_fields_generation} that learning local fields is enough to generate good sequences in structure $S_A$ that bind well with the given protein sequence in $S_C$.
+Inferred local fields are sufficient to reproduce the $P_{nat}$ distribution (see \cref{fig:BM_fields_generation}, left panel), suggesting that couplings $J_{ij}$ inferred at initial stage with no interaction are still meaningful.
+However, if one removes couplings at the single structure level attempting to use only fields to reproduce the bounded dimer distribution, the approach completely fails: it means that only inter-protein interactions can be modelled with local fields.
+Let us note that the generated sequences have mean identity (as defined in \cref{par:designability}) MId $\sim 80 \%$, compared to $60 \%$ for the training data, likely due to the presence of strong fields that force interacting sites to be very conserved.
+The generated sequences have an average Hamming distance of $11.75$ amino acids to the ones used in the training.

-\mycomment{ In this Section we want to model the binding interactions as a selective pressure exerted by each site of one structure on the other's sites.
-To this aim we keep fixed structure $S_C$ while proposing mutations on the sequence folded in $S_A$, in accordance to the \textit{evolve A} protocol.
-Since residues on $S_C$ do not change during MC evolution, each site $s_i$ of $S_A$ on the interacting face is subject to interactions coming from sites $s_j$ of the same structure in contact with it, which is encoded into the standard couplings $J_{ij}$, and an additional interaction arising from the residue on the other structure, which we want to see as an external field $h_i$ acting on $s_i$.
-To check if this scenario is reasonable, we develop a slightly {\it modified protocol} of MC evolution, where at each Metropolis step the $P_{int}$ evaluated to either accept or reject the proposed mutation is replaced by